swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

 In the next post we'll see how to put the result of this post and the original post into a cohesive whole.

+You can see all the code for this post [here](http://github.com/swannodette/swannodette.github.com/blob/master/code/blog/src/blog/responsive/core.cljs).

 <script type="text/javascript" src="/assets/js/resp.js"></script>